How to Get Cheap Winter Flights in 2021

 Start looking early.

 Even if you’re not ready to purchase yet, historically, October is usually the cheapest month to book domestic holiday flights.
 Want to wait a bit longer to solidify your travel plans?
 It’s fine to wait—but start looking early so you can keep an eye out for cheap winter flights that will pop up throughout fall.
+If you’re not ready to book, but you want to be sure to get a good deal, sign up for our emails—we’ll send you all our sales and promo codes directly so you never miss out on a discount.

 When is the best time to book Thanksgiving flights?